Gi-PerSS/tif2webp/README.markdown

   - Process directories listed in a provided TXT file.

 - **Conversion Logic**:
-  - Creates a corresponding `_webp` directory for each processed directory.
+  - Creates a corresponding directory for converted files, either with a `_webp` suffix next to the source directory or inside a specified output root directory.
   - Converts only TIFF files that haven't been converted yet (unless forced).
   - Uses a single-threaded approach to minimize HDD load.